benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 ```

 It still make sense like this:
-When you click, cause a re-render, React return a second snapshot: `counter: 1` for the new render; After 3 seconds, `setCounter(counter - 1);` executed and trigger a new render as well but this code is executed in the first Call Stack Context, and the counter is 0.
-That means it use previous snapshot instead of the current one.
-It still trigger a render and create a new snapshot: `counter: -1`; In this case, React just manage one memory for this component because it is in the same place.
+When you click, cause a re-render, React return a second snapshot: `counter: 1` for the new render; After 3 seconds, `setCounter(counter - 1);` executed and trigger a new render as well but this code is executed based on the old snapshot:  `counter: 0`.
+It still trigger a render and create a new snapshot: `counter: -1`;
+In this case, React just manage one memory for this component because it is in the same place.

-Don't read the latest state from an asynchronous operation like a timeout.
+> So, Don't read the latest state from an asynchronous operation, like a timeout.
 It is confused!
+{: .block-warning}

+### State vs Ref

+State and Ref are comparable.
+React use them for different purpose.

+- Mutating `state` cause re-render.
+Mutating `ref` won't.
+- `state` and `ref` could point to anything: a string, an object, or even a function.
+- `state` and `refs` both are live outside of your component.
+- `state` and `refs` both are retained by React between re-renders.
+- `state` works as snapshot for each render; But `ref` won't be affected by render.
+- `state` is ”Immutable” — you must use the state setting function to modify state variables to queue a re-render; `ref` is mutable, it is a **plain** JavaScript object that you can read and modify.
+- You shouldn’t read (or write) the `ref.current` value during rendering.
+But You can read `state` any time.
+- You aren't supposed to read `state` in asynchronous manner(because easily confused); But you can handle `ref` asynchronously.

 ## State Rules
 - Treat all state in React as **immutable**.
 This help React run very fast.
 - State behaves as a **snapshot**.
 Setting state does not change the state variable you already have, but instead triggers a re-render.
-- States are a component’s memory.
-State actually “lives” in React itself (as if on a shelf!) outside of your function.
-When triggering a render, React calls your component, it gives you a snapshot of the state for that particular render.
-This snapshot of the UI with a fresh set of props and event handlers in its JSX, all calculated using the state values from that render!
+- State actually “lives” in React itself outside of your function.
+- When triggering a render, React calls your component, it gives you a snapshot of the state for that particular render.
+- This new snapshot of the UI with a fresh set of props and event handlers in its JSX, all calculated using the state values from that render!
 - React will ignore your update if the next state is equal to the previous state, as determined by an Object.is comparison.
 - You can store information from previous renders, but need to use condition, and also, the logic is hard to read. try to avoid.
 - When you call the `set` function of useState hook during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the children.